Engineering ToolBox - Resources, Tools and Basic Information for Engineering and Design of Technical Applications!

 Sponsored Links

-Correlations for fuel oils density and temperature are calculated by use of tools based on ASTM D 1250-04 and IP 200/04 (API Manual of Petroleum Measurement Standards, Chapter 11- physical properties Data, Section 1:Temperature and pressure volume correction factors for generalised crude oils, refined products and lubricating oils).
+Correlations for fuel oils density and temperature are calculated by use of tools based on ASTM D 1250-04 and IP 200/04 (API Manual of Petroleum Measurement Standards, Chapter 11- physical properties Data, Section 1:Temperature and pressure volume correction factors for generalized crude oils, refined products and lubricating oils).

 Examples of the use of the figures are given below the figures.

-If you have the fuel oil density given in °API, use the API-to-gravity converter.
+If you have the fuel oil density given in °API, use the API-to-gravity converter .

-See also similar correlations for lubricating oil, crude oil and jet fuel.
+See also similar correlations for lubricating oil , crude oil and jet fuel .

 Volume correction factors can be used to calculate the volume of a product at base temperature (15°C/59°F) if you know the density and volume at another temperature.
 Or, if you know the base volume and density, you can use the volume correction factor to calculate the volume at another temperature.
 To be sure you have used the correct figure for correction factors, the easy rule is that the volume increases with increasing temperature.